Contributions are welcome, and they are greatly appreciated! Every little bit helps, and credit will always be given.

 $ export DB_USER=gino DB_PASS=gino DB_NAME=gino $ py.test

 Here is an example for db server in docker.
+Some tests require ssl so you will need to run postgres with ssl enabled.
 Terminal 1 (server):

 Terminal 2 (client):